ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-1-1.md

-Introduction: The Importance of Agile Sales and Operations Planning in Today's Market
+The Importance of Agile Sales and Operations Planning in Today's Market
 =====================================================================================

 In today's rapidly-changing market, organizations must be able to quickly adapt to changing customer demands and market conditions.
 This requires a flexible and responsive approach to sales and operations planning (S\&OP).
 Agile S\&OP enables organizations to align production schedules, inventory levels, and other aspects of operations with demand forecasts and overall business strategy in a way that is responsive to changing market conditions and customer needs.